mmonkey/sassy_off_canvas_nav/README.md

 Sassy Off-Canvas Navigation
 ===========================

 Off-Canvas Navigation with CSS Transitions, written in SASS and jQuery.
-Sassy Off-Canvas Navigation supports multi-level navigation, it is easy to use.
+Sassy Off-Canvas Navigation supports single-level navigation, multi-level navigation and plays nice with the rest of your code!

-Version: 1.0
+Version: 1.0.0
-By: CJ O'Hara

 ## Introduction